6 Signs You’re Addicted To Working Out

 Symptom #2: Exercising when you’re sick.

-If the thought of missing a workout when you’re coughing up a lung in bed is so terrible that dragging your germ-ridden body to the gym seems like a preferable alternative, then it is pretty safe to say that you’re exercise obsessed!
+So if the thought of missing a workout when you’re sick is so terrible that forcing yourself to lift is still a preferable alternative, then it is pretty safe to say that you’re exercise obsessed!

 Symptom #3: Not seeing yourself in the mirror.